flavianunes/blog/content/blog/testing-web-accessibility/index.md

 There are tools to assist with automated evaluation, but it's important to note that human/manual evaluation, including user testing with people with disabilities, is required to determine if a website is accessible.

+## Manual accessibility testing

+We can introduce a few habits to our development process that will make finding accessibility issues easier.

+We can get used to navigating our applications with our keyboards only, which will tell us if all of our interactive features work with a different input method.
+Every time we feel lost or find some unexpected behavior may indicate that we can improve that feature.
+To do this, remember to research the keyboard shortcuts of your chosen browser.

+Another habit is to turn our monitor off and use a screen reader to experience that navigation and ensure that all content is accessible.

 ## Automated accessibility testing

 For automated tests, we can check for accessibility in unit, integration, and e2e testing.
 An example of accessibility **unit testing** is testing a component-specific behavior.
 For example, if we have a toggle component that should have the state `isOpen` when has focus on a specific button.
 An example of accessibility **integration/e2e testing** is when we have to test a page-level behavior or when we test the color contrast across the entire page.